-The Master study program "Clinical Laboratory Sciences" employs a variety of teaching strategies to support student learning.
-These include interactive lectures, laboratory sessions, seminars, journal clubs, tutorials, group discussions, field visits, and self-directed learning (SDL) (SER 4.1.5).
+The curriculum of the study program does not involve an internship (SER 4.1.4).
+The Master study program "Infection Prevention and Control" employs a variety of teaching strategies to support student learning.
+These include interactive lectures, laboratory sessions, seminars, journal clubs, tutorials, group discussions, field visits, and self-directed learning (SDL).
+The minimum qualifications required to be eligible as a clinical supervisor is an assistant professor.

 Digital tools are integrated to support flexible, student-centered learning.
 The learning management system Blackboard is the central hub for course materials, announcements, quizzes and assignment submission; its discussion forums enable structured peer interaction.
 Virtual classroom sessions are used for focused revision or additional support when needed, and a variety of online assessment formats (quizzes, assignments, formative tests) complement in-person instruction.
 This blended approach ensures taught concepts are practiced in real settings and assessed through both direct (exams, projects, presentations) and indirect (course evaluations, supervisor feedback) methods (SER 4.1.6).